Tennis: Federer rebounds to keep ATP Finals hopes alive

 Federer was erratic and grumpy in his straight sets defeat by Nishikori, but he returned 48 hours later with a majestic display which delighted the sell-out O2 Arena crowd.

+“I don’t know what happened against Nishikori.
+Maybe it’s the round-robin format that got to me,” Federer said.

+“So for me it was really important to remind myself what a thrill it is to play here at the O2.
+I love playing in London, always have, always will.”

-He made only 11 unforced errors, compared to the 34 against Nishikori, and pressured Thiem into mistakes from the start.
+He certainly looked back in the groove, making only 11 unforced errors, compared to the 34 against Nishikori, and surrendering just six points on serve.

-Thiem, who lost his opener to Anderson, saved a break point in the first game but at 1-1 he sent a forehand long to give Federer the advantage he never really looked like relinquishing.
+Thiem, who lost his opener to Anderson, saved a break point in the first game but Federer kept him under constant pressure and broke at 1-1 when the 25-year-old sent a forehand long.

 Two tame volley errors by Thiem gave Federer another break for a 5-2 lead as he cruised to the opening set.